That time I put the ‘mood follows action’ theory to the test and it worked! 😉

 I snoozed my alarm for 15 minutes and ruminated.

 That’s when ‘mood follows action’ popped into my head.
-It’s something I saw on my favourite podcast host’s website and while I got the premise, I’ve never bothered to put it to the test.
+It’s something I saw on Rich Roll’s website and while I got the premise, I’ve never bothered to put it to the test.

 Yeah, lazy hippie.